Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Discussion

 We note that while our results demonstrate the effectiveness of BYOL for pre-training an image encoder for land cover classification at VHSR, other self-supervised learning methods may also be effective for this task.
-One notable restriction of BYOL and similar transformation-based self-supervised learning methods is that they tend to rely on image augmentation routines that are specifically designed for three-channel RGB imagery, which can limit their applicability to multispectral or hyperspectral remote sensing imagery that contains more than three bands.
+One notable restriction of BYOL, MoCoV2, and similar transformation-based self-supervised learning methods is that they tend to rely on image augmentation routines that are specifically designed for three-channel RGB imagery, which can limit their applicability to multispectral or hyperspectral remote sensing imagery that contains more than three bands.
 For example, a central component of BYOL's augmentation pipeline involves adjusting the brightness, contrast, saturation, and hue of an input image.
 The saturation and hue adjustment transformations are explicitly defined for three-channel imagery as a mapping from the RGB color space to the HSV color space, and thus cannot be directly applied to imagery with more than three bands.
 For remote sensing applications, this is a significant limitation of transformation-based self-supervised learning methods that rely on image augmentations to learn transformation-invariant image representations, restricting their applicability to only 3-band imagery.
-While we achieved strong results using BYOL on 3-band color-infrared NAIP imagery, 4 or more bands may be necessary to effectively utilize spectral information for other remote sensing applications, such as vegetation mapping, crop classification, or soil property estimation.
-Future work should continue to explore the implications of self-supervised learning for remote sensing applications under real-world constraints beyond academic benchmarks and compute-intensive techniques.
-Further, for label-scarce scenarios, little information on optimal sampling strategies for patch-based dense classification tasks is currently available in the literature, as opposed to more well-studied pixel-based sampling strategies for traditional machine learning classifiers \citep{stehmanImpactSampleSize2012, zhuOptimizingSelectionTraining2016, brownLessonsLearnedImplementing2020}.
+While we achieved strong results using BYOL on 3-band CIR NAIP imagery, 4 or more bands may be necessary to effectively utilize spectral information for other remote sensing applications, such as vegetation mapping, crop classification, or soil property estimation.
+In the case of land cover classification, we found that CIR composites are sufficient for robust land cover classification tasks, especially given that spectral reflectance in the blue band is unreliable due to atmospheric scattering~\citep{royConterminousUnitedStates2014,juContinentalscaleValidationMODISbased2012,vermoteAtmosphericCorrectionMonitoring2008}, and historically has provided little utility for other land cover/land use classification tasks~\citep{aminiUrbanLandUse2022,temenosInterpretableDeepLearning2023}.
+Still, our model struggles to differentiate between impervious surfaces and barren land (see Table~\ref{tab:confusion_matrix} and sample (b) in Figure~\ref{fig:error_analysis} in the supplementary materials), and given the utility of the blue band for soil mapping~\citep{liuNDBSINormalizedDifference2022,royTropicalForestCover2002}, the inclusion of this band could increase the spectral separability of the two classes.
+Future work should continue to explore the implications of self-supervised learning for multispectral remote sensing applications under real-world constraints beyond academic benchmarks and compute-intensive techniques.